RadBV/ios-structs-classes-lab/README.md

 What will the value of `edgar.name` be after those three lines of code are run?
 What will the value of `jason.name` be?
 Why?

+Both `edgar.name` and `jason.name` will both have the value `"Jason"` because since `Giant()` is a class (reference type), both `edgar` and `jason` are referencing the same source.
+If one of them changed the value, that value is assigned to all three of the variables. `"Jason"` was the last value it changed to.

 ## Question 4

 Given this bit of code that uses the `Alien` struct: